Macroscopic bioinspired magnetic active matter and the physical limits of magnetotaxis: Abstract

 \section{Abstract}

-Magnetotactic bacteria (MTB) are endowed with an exquisite orientation mechanism allowing them to swim along the geomagnetic field lines \cite{blakemore1975magnetotactic,frankel1981magnetotactic,smith2006quantifying}.
-This mechanism consists of a chain of bio-synthesized magnetic nano-crystals \cite{blakemore1975magnetotactic,dunin1998magnetic,komeili2006magnetosomes}.
-Although the physics behind the minimum size of this biological compass is well understood \cite{frankel1980navigational}, it is yet unclear what sets its maximum size \cite{frankel1980navigational,blakemore1982magnetotactic,esquivel1986motion}.
-Here, by using a macroscopic experiment inspired in these microorganisms, we show that larger magnetic moments will drive the collective behavior of MTB into a phase where bacteria are unable to swim freely, in detriment of their evolutive fitness \cite{darwin1964origin,smith2006quantifying}.
-Simple macroscopic experiments, numerical simulations, and analytic estimates are used to explain the upper limit for the size of the chain of nano-crystals in MTB.
-Our macroscopic bio-inspired experiment, and physical model provide new opportunities to explore and understand the phases of magnetic active matter at all scales.
+Magnetotactic bacteria (MTB) are endowed with an exquisite orientation mechanism allowing them to swim along the geomagnetic field lines.
+This mechanism consists of a chain of bio-synthesized magnetic nano-crystals that endow MTB with a permanent magnetic moment.
+Although the physics behind the minimum size of this biological compass is well understood, it is yet unclear what sets its maximum size.
+Here we combine macroscopic bioinspired experiments, calibrated simulations, and analytic estimates to show that increasing dipolar strength can drive magnetic active matter from a freely swimming regime into clustered states.
+Using a physical model with parameters relevant to MTB, we infer a plausible physical upper bound on useful magnetosome-chain magnetic moments: beyond a threshold, clustering and the formation of compound bodies are expected to hinder effective swimming and reduce magnetotactic performance.
+Our macroscopic bio-inspired experiment and physical model show how long-range magnetic interactions reshape the phase behavior of anisotropic active matter and provide a programmable platform for studying magnetic active matter across scales.